quailyquaily/quaily-docs/docs/writer/index.md

 ## Monetization

-- [Prepare to Earn Revenue](./monetization): Preparations for earning revenue on Quail.
+- [Prepare to Earn Revenue](./monetization): Preparations for earning revenue on Quaily.
 - [Premium Subscriptions](./premium): How to set up premium subscriptions for readers to pay to read.
 - [Ads](./ads): How to set up ads to earn revenue through ads.